 - 5-Day Notice to Pay: For nonpayment of the monthly rent, a landlord must serve the tenant with a 5-Day Notice to Pay if they want to remove the tenant and recover any rent owed.
 This written notice means the amount the tenant owes from the withhold rent must be paid back in 5 days or else they risk getting evicted.
 If the tenant fails to pay rent within the 5 days, the landlord can continue with the eviction process.
 If the tenant pays, then you can choose to stop the process.

 - 10-Day Notice to Comply: If the tenant violates the rental agreement terms, landlords must serve them with a 10-Day Notice to Comply.
 This notice gives the tenant 10 days to correct the issue to avoid getting evicted.
 Additionally, in Arizona, a landlord may also be able to evict a tenant for including misleading information on their rental application.

 - 5-Day Notice to Comply: A landlord may also evict tenants for health and/or safety violation.
 In this case, you must serve the tenant with a 5-Day Notice to Comply.
 This will give the tenant 5 days to cure the violation.

 - 10-30 Day Notice to Quit: For holdover tenants, the notice to serve them depends on the tenancy type.
 For weekly tenants, a landlord must serve them a 10-Day Notice to Quit.
 And for monthly tenants, there is a differant notice period.
 A landlord must serve them a 30-Day Notice to Quit.

 - Illegal Activity : Illegal activity as per Arizona revised statutes also violates the lease.
 Landlords must give the tenant a written notice before starting the eviction process.
-However, Arizona doesn’t state how much notice a landlord must give tenants who are involved in it.
+However, Arizona doesn’t state how much tenant notice a landlord must give tenants who are involved in it.

 Summons & Complaint

 If the tenant doesn’t comply with the notice, a landlord must file a complaint in an appropriate court.
 In Arizona, summons are issued on the same day the complaint is filed.

-A certified process server will then issue the summons to the tenant at least 2 days to the hearing.
+A certified process server will then issue the summons to the tenant at least 2 days after you file an eviction.